square/mortar/README.md

 of services like dependency injection, bundle persistence, and whatever else your app needs to provide itself.

-One of the most useful services Mortar can provide is its' [BundleService][bundle-service], which gives any View (or any object with access to the Activity context) safe access to the Activity lifecycle's persistence bundle.
+One of the most useful services Mortar can provide is its [BundleService][bundle-service], which gives any View (or any object with access to the Activity context) safe access to the Activity lifecycle's persistence bundle.
 For fans of the [Model View Presenter][mvp] pattern, we provide a persisted [Presenter][presenter] class that builds on BundleService.